globus-gladier/gladier-xpcs/README.md

-# XPCS
+# Gladier XPCS Application

-The Gladier XPCS project leverages the Globus Flows service for rapid data processing on HPC systems and publication of the results for easy viewing by users.
-There are two major components to this repo: Globus flows for data processing, and portal code for visualization.
+The Gladier XPCS project leverages the Globus Flows service for rapid processing of XPCS data on HPC systems and publication of processed results for easy viewing by users.
+There are two major components to this repository: Globus flows for data processing, and portal code for visualization.

 The ``gladier_xpcs/`` package contains all files related to data processing.
 It contains